Myristoylation: Prokaryotic and eukaryotic infections

 Certain NMTs are therapeutic targets for development of drugs against bacterial infections.
 Myristoylation has been shown to be necessary for the survival of a number of disease-causing fungi, among them C. albicans and C. neoformans.
 In addition to prokaryotic bacteria, the NMTs of numerous disease-causing eukaryotic organisms have been identified as drug targets as well.
 Proper NMT functioning in the protozoa Leishmania major and Leishmania donovani (leishmaniasis), Trypanosoma brucei (African sleeping sickness), and P. falciparum (malaria) is necessary for survival of the parasites.
 Inhibitors of these organisms are under current investigation.
 A pyrazole sulfonamide inhibitor has been identified that selectively binds T. brucei, competing for the peptide binding site, thus inhibiting enzymatic activity and eliminating the parasite from the bloodstream of mice with African sleeping sickness.

+Treatment

+Inhibition of myristoylated proteins that are essential for the viral life cycle would inhibit viral propagation.
+Indeed, this has been shown with mammarenaviruses, including the hemorrhagic fever viruses such as lassa and junin, where the affected myristoylated proteins are Z matrix protein, which aids in viral assembly and budding, and the glycoprotein 1 (GP1), specifically the signal peptide of GP1.
+Inhibition of myristoylation in cells infected with mammarenaviruses, signaled Z protein and signal peptide of GP1 for degradation, which limits viral assembly, budding and propagation.
+Both vaccinia and monkeypox viruses have four myristoylated proteins that can be targeted which would interrupt viral lifecycle, inhibition of myristoylation has been shown to completely inhibit viral propagation in combination therapies, L1R is an essential protein, for the life cycle, in both vaccinia and monkeypox viruses, and myristoylation inhibition in montherapy and combination resulted in complete inhibition.